gravitl/netmaker-docs/nmctl-standalone.rst

             nmctl user create --name <user> --password <user-password>

 *************************
 Normal Operations by user
 *************************

-*assume that users have been created by superAdmin*
+*assume that users have been created by superadmin*

 ***********************
 Set username/password